 Board of Directors

-Reina Robinson, MA, is a coordinator of services for San Francisco Bay Area justice-involved youth, a certified Community Resiliency Model (CRM) and Youth Mental Health First Aid (YMHFA) instructor, and the Executive Director of the Center for Urban Excellence (CUE).
+Reina Robinson, M.A., is a coordinator of services for San Francisco Bay Area justice-involved youth, a certified Community Resiliency Model (CRM) and Youth Mental Health First Aid (YMHFA) instructor, and the Executive Director of the Center for Urban Excellence (CUE).
 Reina became a scholar at California State University, East Bay, earning a B.A. in Ethnic Studies, Black Studies, Genders and Sexualities in Communities of Color minor, plus a Master of Arts degree in Communication.
 A child of teen parents, whose father was a murder victim, Reina uses Afrofuturism, poetry and songwriting to share her experiences with hope, healing and resilience to advocate for underrepresented groups.

 Tiffany Yang is a service and interaction designer, now focused on building intuitive and innovative products at Google.
 Having worked closely with youth throughout her career, Tiffany cares deeply about building resilience and sparking inspiration within East Bay youth through arts practice and education.
-Tiffany is a Oakland resident and UC Berkeley College of Environmental Design alum, with a background in city planning and community development.
+Tiffany is an Oakland resident and UC Berkeley College of Environmental Design alum, with a background in city planning and community development.

 Bianca Mallory, The Allen Group, LLC

-Marion Fredman, Arts Consultant
+Marion Fredman, Arts Consultant (Honorary Board Member)